moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 * Moonbeam Docs: https://docs.moonbeam.network/
 * Getting Started with the Moonbase Alpha Testnet: https://docs.moonbeam.network/builders/get-started/networks/moonbase/

-#### Judging Criteria
-Submissions will be judged based on 3 categories:

-* Technical Complexity - High scoring submissions in this category may demonstrate impressive technical skill and quality of implementation.
-* User Experience and Design - Can you abstract away complex cross-chain concepts into a simple and intuitive experience for the end user?
-* Cross-Chain Interoperability- Does your application contribute to a cross-chain connected future?
-The highest scoring submissions in this category will be built with interoperability in mind.

 ### Bounty #2: Use a Moonbeam Precompile
 Moonbeam’s precompiles enable you to harness the power of Polkadot via easy-to-use solidity interfaces.
 These precompiles expose substrate native functionality such as on-chain governance, cross-chain transfers via XCM, staking, and more.
 They expose these powerful features using the Ethereum API at precompiled contract addresses.
 Those addresses, as well as tutorials for interacting with them can be found here on the Moonbeam docs site: https://docs.moonbeam.network/builders/build/canonical-contracts/precompiles/